 - There are bonus betting options for getting “Perfect Charlies.”

 - Players are allowed to draw a couple of cards after splitting aces.

 A few of Spanish blackjack’s unique rules favor the player over the dealer.
 But to counteract this, there are also some that favor the dealer over the player.

 For example, dealers need to hit on a soft 17, whereas they stand in other variations.
 This gives the dealer an extra chance to win in the event of a push, which isn’t exactly favorable for players.
 But then you can surrender practically whenever you want in this game, which is a rule in favor of the player.

 Overall, the house edge for Spanish 21 is around 0.40% and 0.76% when you use basic strategy.
 Depending on the situation, this is lower than the 0.62% seen when basic strategy is applied to European blackjack.

 Here are some basic tips you should keep in mind when playing Spanish blackjack:

 - On a hard 16 – surrender if the dealer has an Ace.
 Hit against a 7 and a 16 made up of at least five cards.

 - On a hard 17 – again, surrender if the dealer has an Ace.
 If the dealer has a score of between eight and 10, stand.

-- On a soft 16 – it is in your interested to double down if the dealer’s hand shows a six.
-You may also want to hit if your 16 is made up of more than four cards.
+- On a soft 16 – it is in your interest to double down if the dealer’s hand features a six.
+You should also hit if your 16 is made up of more than four cards.